Reconstructive Full Mouth Rehabilitation in Richmond, VA

 You may be a candidate if you:

-• Struggle with bite problems or jaw discomfort
+• Struggle with bite mechanics, chronic jaw pain, or TMJ disorders.

-• Have restorations (crowns, bridges, or fillings) that are failing or worn out
+• Have failing dental restorations (old crowns, bridges, or fillings) that need replacement.

 Candidates should be in good overall health, as the process often requires a series of appointments.